intelligentplant/py-app-store-api/README.md

 In order to query the industrial app store you must register as a developer and create an app registration.
 Full instructions can be found here: [https://wiki.intelligentplant.com/doku.php?id=dev:app_store_developers](https://wiki.intelligentplant.com/doku.php?id=dev:app_store_developers)

-Once you have created and app registration you will need to copy and rename `config-example.json` to `config.json` and populate the `id` and `secret` fields with you app ID and app secret.
+Once you have created and app registration you will need to copy and rename `config-example.json` to `config.json` and populate the `id` field with you app ID.
+The `secret` field should be set if you have a confidential client.

+For examples of these OAuth flows in practice you can use the [OAuth Playground](https://www.oauth.com/playground/index.html).

 ### Authorization Code Grant Flow (Web and Native Apps)

+For the authorization grant flow you will need to set a redirect URL in your app registration.
+The example scripts use `http://localhost:8080/auth`.

+These authorization code grant flow examples are minimal proof of concepts.
+They should not be the basis of a production app since they have no user session management, there is a single globally logged in user.

 To run the authorization code grant flow example with the PKCE extension run: